ansible/ansible-documentation/docs/docsite/rst/installation_guide/intro_configuration.rst

 Certain settings in Ansible are adjustable via a configuration file (ansible.cfg).
 The stock configuration should be sufficient for most users, but there may be reasons you would want to change them.

-Paths where configuration file is searched are listed in :ref:`reference documentation<ansible_configuration_settings_locations>`.
+Paths where the configuration file is searched are listed in :ref:`reference documentation<ansible_configuration_settings_locations>`.

 .. _getting_the_latest_configuration: